HomeDing/homeding.github.io/dev/elementregistry.md

 The intension is that it is easy to add any Element to the Library later so anyone can add new functionality to the HomeDing Library.

-When implementing an Element (elements/here: My) for a single project / sketch the MyElement needs to be registered into the ElementRegistry too (and only once).
+When implementing an Element (elements/here: My) for a single project / sketch the MyElement needs to be registered into the ElementRegistry too (and only once) using a short element name and an elements-specific static create function when calling `registerElement`.

 As long as the Element is inside the project folder beside the sketch file the registration is placed in the MyElement.cpp file at the end and looks like this: